Folsom Lake College: History

 In 1965, the Los Rios Community College District was established with American River College and Sacramento City College as its two colleges.
 A year later, in 1966, the Placerville Center opened on the National Guard Armory in Placerville as a center of American River College and served approximately 200 students.

 In 1977, the Placerville Center relocated to a hill behind a Raley's supermarket.
 Hence, it was known as the "University Behind Raley's" by the community.
-In 1985, operations of the Placerville Center were transferred to Consumnes River College, which opened in 1970.
+In 1985, operations of the Placerville Center were transferred to Cosumnes River College, which opened in 1970.
 In 1994, the Placerville Center's permanent buildings opened on Campus Drive off Green Valley Road and the center was renamed the El Dorado Center.

 In 1989, the Mather Center opened in Rancho Cordova on the site of the Mather Field Air Base.
 It was owned by American River College.
-In 1993, the Folsom Lake Center opened on the site of what would become Folsom Lake College, combining the Mather Center and another center at Folsom High School, and was operated by Consumnes River College.
+In 1993, the Folsom Lake Center opened on the site of what would become Folsom Lake College, combining the Mather Center and another center at Folsom High School, and was operated by Cosumnes River College.

 In 2000, the Rancho Cordova Center opened on Rockingham Drive in Rancho Cordova.

 In 2001, Folsom Lake College's first permanent building, Aspen Hall, opened.

 On January 9, 2004, Folsom Lake College received initial accreditation from the Accrediting Commission for Community and Junior Colleges of the Western Association of Schools and Colleges.
 Accreditation certifies to students and the community that an educational institution meets or exceeds specific standards of quality.
 Folsom Center combined with the existing El Dorado and Rancho Cordova Centers to form Folsom Lake College.

 In Fall 2005, Aspen Hall was expanded to include a library, a community room, and a student services center.
 In the same year, Cypress Hall and Buckeye Hall opened.
 Cypress Hall consists of science and art labs, a reading and writing center, and a tutoring center, and Buckeye Hall consists of a large university-style lecture room that seats 150 people.
 In addition, El Dorado Center opened another building which houses the English, tutoring, and community centers there.